Epochwood/RoadChina/README_EN.md

  - Added Diagonal Line, Thick Line, Side Thick Line, Double Line, Split line, Merge Line and other blocks and slab forms with White Line Asphalt Road as the style.
 (Some Blocks except for the Fabric version)
  - Added Diagonal Line, Double Line, Split line, Merge Line blocks and slab forms with Yellow Line Asphalt Road as the style.
 (Except for the Fabric version)
  - Added special blocks and slab forms with White-yellow Line Asphalt Road as the style.
 (Except for the Fabric version)
- - Added different directions of White Arrow.
+ - Added different directions of white arrows.
+ - Addde different style of white markings.
  - Added different colour post. (can auto connect, only 1.16.5 and above versions)
 ### Item
  - Added a wrench that can be used to adjust the face orientation of White Line Asphalt Road blocks and arrows.